Syntax Guide

 Array<String>|String

-Example 1: Check the value of a variable
+Example 1: Check variable value

 main: